-CORPORATE GOVERNANCE STATEMENT 2022
+CORPORATE GOVERNANCE STATEMENT 2023

-ABN 625 684 068
+ARBN 625 684 068

-Marley Spoon AG (Company or Marley Spoon and together with its subsidiaries Group) is committed to ensuring that its Corporate Governance framework meets and exceeds the requirements set out in the ASX Corporate Governance Council's Principles and Recommendations 4th Edition (Governance Principles).
+Marley Spoon SE (Company or Marley Spoon and together with its subsidiaries Group) is committed to ensuring that its Corporate Governance framework meets and exceeds the requirements set out in the ASX Corporate Governance Council's Principles and Recommendations 4th Edition (Governance Principles).

-Marley Spoon is a German stock corporation (Aktiengesellschaft, AG) with its headquarters in Berlin, Germany, registered with the Commercial Register of the local court (Amtsgericht) Charlottenburg under HRB 195994 B. The Company was originally formed as a German limited liability company (Gesellschaft mit beschränkter Haftung, GmbH) and was transformed into a German stock corporation effective as of 2 May 2018.
+Marley Spoon is a European company (Societas Europaea, SE)(established under EU law (EC Regulation 2157/2011 and Directive 2001/86/EC) in conjunction with German law (SE Introductory Act of 2004 and the German Stock Corporation Act (Aktiengesetz, AktG) with its headquarters in Berlin, Germany, registered with the Commercial Register of the local court (Amtsgericht) Charlottenburg under HRB 250627 B. The Company was originally formed as a German limited liability company (Gesellschaft mit beschränkter Haftung, GmbH) and was transformed into a German stock corporation (Aktiengesellschaft, AG) effective as of 2 May 2018.
 On 19 April 2018, Marley Spoon was registered in Australia as a foreign company under the Corporations Act 2001 (Cth).
+The Company was further transformed into a European company in March 2023.